webignition/web-resource-cache/docs/getting-started.rst

     # GET CODE
     ##########

-    # Start at the current user's home directory (just a starting point for this example)
-    cd ~

-    # Create a directory for the instance, change to that directory and retrieve the code
+    # Create a directory for the application and get the code
-    mkdir -p /var/www/async-http-retriever-x
+    mkdir -p /var/www/async-http-retriever/instance-x
-    cd /var/www/async-http-retriever-x
+    cd /var/www/async-http-retriever/instance-x
     git clone git@github.com:webignition/async-http-retriever.git .

     # Create a directory for the MySQL data files for this instance